swapnil1023/outline/project.md

 ### Note
 - Device tokens should be handled properly.
 Token generation should only take place upon sign-in or registration, not everytime the user opens the app.
-- Device tokens should also be removed from firestore when the user sign-out from a particular device.
+- Device tokens should also be removed from firestore when the user logs-out from a particular device.
 Else that device will keep on recieving sensitive notifications.

 ## Bring it On!